agbarnett/decimal.places/README.md

 * stringr
 * XML

-To replicate the results in the paper, use: `decimal.places.stats.Rmd` combined with x and y
+To replicate the results in the paper, use: `decimal.places.stats.Rmd` combined with `Multi.results.RData` and `Analysis.Ready.RData`

-To recreate the entire analysis data set use: `make.data.R` combined with x and z
+To recreate the entire analysis data set use: `make.data.R` optionally combined with `journal.meta.RData` and `journal.meta.ii.RData` to skip the step to create the lists of papers.

-Archived data and code as at time of initial publication (version 1): http://doi.org/10.5281/zenodo.1213574
+Archived data and code as at time of initial publication (version 1.0): http://doi.org/10.5281/zenodo.1213574